Entries into Care

 Specifically, it asks:

-- What is occurring at a local level?
+- what is occurring at a local level?

-- Have entries to care fallen because the wellbeing of children and their families increased?
+- have entries to care fallen because the wellbeing of tamariki and their whānau increased?

 There have been numerous changes to Oranga Tamariki practice since 2017.
-These include investment in early support services, strengthening core social work practice, introducing and implementing the National Care Standards and a framework for cultural competency.
-Further there has been a focus on the design and implementation of prototypes and initiatives to support early engagement and assessment, development of intensive response services, and designing and ensuring greater support is provided to whānau/families.
+These include investment in early support services, strengthening core social work practice, introducing and implementing the National Care Standards, and a framework for cultural competency.
+There has also been a focus on the design and implementation of prototypes and initiatives to support early engagement and assessment, development of intensive response services, and designing and ensuring greater support is provided to whānau.
 We also have a focus on Strategic Partnerships with iwi and how we work with providers.